[Updated November 17, 2019]

 Okay.
 I really love my pet, so maybe a pet trust is a good idea.
 Can I find one online?
 Probably.
 You can find almost anything online today.
 But using a form pet trust will provide very limited options and may not provide any more protection that leaving money and your pet to someone in your Will.

 So, you’re saying I should have a lawyer create my pet trust?
 Yes.
-An estate planning attorney that has experience drafting all different types of pet trusts will be able to create the trust that’s just right for your particular situation.
+An estate planning attorney who has experience drafting all different types of pet trusts will be able to create the trust that’s just right for your particular situation.

 Wait!
 You mean there are different kinds of pet trusts?
 Yes.
 Everyone’s situation is different, and I’ve never created two pets trusts that were exactly the same.
 These are not “find and replace” documents – each one has to be exquisitely tailored.
 One client may want to leave enough money so his trustee can buy a house for his six dogs and their caretaker.
 Another may leave her cats and all her assets to a no-kill rescue shelter that has a lifetime care program.
 Yet another may leave her horse to her child, but will have her trustee reimburse the child regularly for the horse’s expenses.
 Pet trusts are as unique as you are.